geo-martino/dbmerger/README.md

 ### Export Reduced Sheets
 The first export saves the matched raw information from the given databases to the [final](#final) folder.
 The information exported can be defined settings.

-- Program extracts the TIDs and customer indices from the match data and gets only those entries from the original database
+- Program extracts the IDs and customer indices from the match data and gets only those entries from the original database
 - If the user has opted to [export customer data](#export-options), get all customer data.
 Otherwise, just get the data from the columns used for matching from customer database.
 - Add customer data to a separate sheet if the user has [opted to](#export-options).
 Otherwise, append to the primary data with a spaced column between the two containing 'CUSTOMER DATA >>>' to separate the data.
 - Save to the specified [final](#final) folder with the same filename as the original customer database with suffix '_final'